sojit/kvm/Doc/templetes and snapshots/templetes and snapshots.md

 ## Templetes:

-A vm templeate is a pre-configured image of a OS that can be used to deploy quickly.
+A vm templeate is a pre-configured image of an OS that can be used to deploy quickly.

    **virt-sysprep** is a command utility provided by *libguestfs-tools* & it is used to remove the system specific configuration from the VM guest.
 So that clones can be made from it.